 I am a writer, a raconteur, a DJ, a performer, an Emcee, an actor and a visual artist.
 Im a master of working the doors at the most exclusive events!
 I’ve also been known to do make up for the right price!
 I’m currently working on a memoir about the loony life Ive been lucky to live!
 I’m available for bookings, Contact my management at (917) 475-6240

 I was born in 1976 and named Michael.
-I have an Italian last name, not something accepted in Southie as it was militantly Irish neighborhood.
-I grew up in a loving and supportive home that just happened to be located in hell.
-My parents to this day are the most amazing people I know.
-From the age of one I was an anarchist, injuring myself while escaping my crib and refusing to sleep.
-By the age of 10 I’d already found the films of John Waters (and figured out how to steal them from the video store and watch them late at night while my folks were sleeping.)
-I learned about underground films on a tv show called The Movie Loft with host Dana Hersey.
-I came out at 13 and in 1989 South Boston, that was not done.
+My Italian last name was not accepted in Southie, a militantly Irish neighborhood.
+I grew up in a loving and supportive home, despite the challenging circumstances.
+My parents are still the most amazing people I know.
+From a young age, I was an anarchist, injuring myself while escaping my crib and refusing to sleep.
+By the age of 10, I had discovered John Waters’ films and learned how to steal them from the video store to watch them late at night while my parents slept.
+I learned about underground films on a TV show called The Movie Loft, hosted by Dana Hersey.

-My parents did their best to understand me but I was not your typical gay boy.
-I was described as “in your face”.
-I ran away from home often and my parents spent many nights awake worrying about my whereabouts.
-I was grounded but once I came out of the closet nothing could keep me at home.
+I came out at 13, but in 1989, South Boston was not accepting of homosexuality.
+My parents did their best to understand me, but I was not your typical gay boy.
+Later, I discovered that I was transgender.
+Living out this identity was incredibly difficult, especially in my 40s.
+I was described as “in your face,” and I often ran away from home.
+My parents spent many nights awake worrying about my whereabouts.
+I was grounded, but once I came out of the closet, nothing could keep me at home.
 I was always too ahead of the game.
-I was so stifled by the Catholic Church and by the bigotry in my neighborhood that I rebelled in every way.
-The only regret is that I rebelled against my folks who, to this day are my biggest supporters.
+The Catholic Church and the bigotry in my neighborhood stifled and abused me, so I rebelled in every way.
+The only regret is that I rebelled against my parents, who are still my biggest supporters to this day.

 I decided that if fun was my lot in life, I was going to do it right!
 I had a touchy Feely High School Spanish teacher (I went to an all boys catholic school, he was more than touchy Feely but more on that later) who wrote fake permission slips for “school events” which were really trips to New York City.
 I found my home.
 I felt truly myself for the first time in my life when I was in The Big Apple!